UTS-eResearch/data_directory_cataloger/examples/README_example.md

     Description: Intel compiler version 2018
     Data Manager: Mike Lake

-As you can see above we now have all the metadata describing each sub-directory in the READMEs.
+As you can see above the READMEs contain the metadata describing each sub-directory in the READMEs.

 ## Run the DDC Program